how to become a scientist

 Skills and Traits Required to Be a Scientist

 The science field is complex and demanding.
-You need different skill sets to be successful in this field.
+You need different skill sets to be able to work with various types of scientists in India.

 If you are inherently inquisitive about science, then research is the best field for you.